tyler-a-johnson/Obsidian-git-repo/README.md

 If you find any useful information feel free to help yourself

-## **These notes are NOT complete, they contain errors and incomplete information this is a work in progress**
+## **These notes are not complete, they contain errors and incomplete information this is a work in progress**
 If you find any errors or issues and want to let me know please do